-Denotes a member of the Audit Committee.

-Denotes a member of the Audit Committee.
 Denotes a member of the Compensation and Benefits Committee.

 Denotes a member of the Nominating and Corporate Governance Committee.

 Denotes a member of the Health, Safety and Environmental Committee.

 As of the Latest Practicable Date, none of the proposed directors of the Company held any other positions with the Company or its subsidiaries or had any other major appointments or professional qualifications.
 For information regarding the other public company directorships of the proposed directors including their former directorships in the previous three years, see "Schedule A - Corporate Governance Disclosure - Board of Directors."
 As of the Latest Practicable Date, none of the proposed directors of the Company had any relationship with any directors, senior management, substantial shareholders or controlling shareholders of the Company (as defined in the Hong Kong Listing Rules), except as disclosed in "Schedule A - Corporate Governance Disclosure - Board of Directors."